PawelLipski/docker-ci-blog/blog.md

-# Nifty Docker tricks you'll crave to use in your CI (vol. 1)
+# Nifty Docker tricks you'll want to use in your CI (vol. 1)

-If you're running Dockerized jobs in your CI (or considering migration to Docker-based flow), it's very likely that some (if not most) of the techniques outlined in this blog post will prove very useful.
+If you run dockerized jobs in your CI (or consider migration to the Docker-based flow), it's very likely that some (if not most) of the techniques outlined in this blog post will prove highly useful to you.

-We'll take a closer look at the CI process for an open source tool, [git machete](https://github.com/VirtusLab/git-machete), being under active development at VirtusLab.
+We'll take a closer look at the CI process for an open source tool, [git machete](https://github.com/VirtusLab/git-machete), that is actively developed at VirtusLab.
-Having started as a simple rebase automation tool, it has now grown into a full-fledged Git repository organizer.
+Having started as a simple tool for rebase automation, it has now grown into a full-fledged Git repository organizer.
 It even acquired its own logo, stylized as the original Git logo with extra forks, slashed in half.

 ![git-machete](https://raw.githubusercontent.com/VirtusLab/git-machete/master/logo.png)

 The purpose of the git-machete's CI is to ensure that its basic functions work correctly under a wide array of Git and Python versions that the users might have on their machines.
-In this blog post, we're going to create a Dockerized environment that allows for running such functional tests both locally and in CI.
+In this blog post, we're going to create a dockerized environment that allows to run such functional tests both locally and on a CI server.
-We're using [Travis CI](https://travis-ci.org/VirtusLab/git-machete) specifically, but the effort needed to migrate the entire configuration to any other modern CI is minimal.
+This particular project uses [Travis CI](https://travis-ci.org/VirtusLab/git-machete), but the entire configuration can be migrated to any other modern CI with minimal effort.

 This article assumes that you're familiar with concepts like [Dockerfiles](https://docs.docker.com/engine/reference/builder/) and [docker-compose](https://docs.docker.com/compose/).